danielusp/mysql-hub/README.md

 # MySQL HUB

-A tool to create a MySQL enviroment to study and make tests.
+A tool to create a MySQL environment for studies and tests.

 MySQL versions: